Can You Sell a House in Foreclosure?

 How Florida Foreclosure Works

 Florida is a judicial foreclosure state, meaning your lender must go through the court system to foreclose.
-This takes time—typically 200-300 days from the first missed payment to the foreclosure sale.
-Here's the typical timeline:
+Timelines vary by county, lender, judge, defenses, bankruptcy, and sale scheduling.
+Here is the practical sequence most homeowners need to understand:

 Lender sends notices and attempts to contact you.